svsticky/sadserver/docs/deployment-new-production.md

 running.

 **Create a new droplet** on DigitalOcean named `svsticky.nl`.
 The name is
-important: it ensures [reverse DNS] lookups for the droplet IP give the correct values.
+important: it ensures [reverse DNS] lookups for the droplet IP receive the correct values.

-**Re-create the DNS zones** of all of Sticky's domains at DigitalOcean with the IP address of the new droplet.
-DigitalOcean is currently not the authorative nameserver for the domains, so no traffic will change.
-These are the following:

- - dgdarc.com
- - dgdarc.nl
- - indievelopment.nl
- - indiedevelopment.nl
- - savadaba.nl
- - sodi.nl
- - stichtingsticky.nl
- - stickyutrecht.nl
- - studieverenigingsticky.nl
- - svsticky.nl

 **Stop Koala** on the old production environment.